include-what-you-use/include-what-you-use/docs/WhatIsAUse.md

 * If you (the typedef author), explicitly provide a forward-declare of the underlying type, but do not directly `#include` its definition, then IWYU assumes you do not mean to re-export it.
-* Otherwise, IWYU assumes you do not mean to re-export it.
+* Otherwise, IWYU assumes you mean to re-export it.

 For example: